-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF RECOMMENDED COURSE OF ACTION Black areas along weld bead MISADJUSTMENTS(S) 1.
-Clean any oily or organic contamination from the work piece.
-2. Tungsten electrode may be contaminated.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF RECOMMENDED COURSE MISADJUSTMENTS(S) OF ACTION Black areas along weld bead Clean any oily or organic contamination from the work piece.
+Tungsten electrode may be contaminated.
 Replace or sharpen.
-3. Check for contaminated gas or leaks in the gas line, torch, or connections.
-4. Gas shielding may be insufficient.
+Check for contaminated gas or leaks in the gas line, torch, or connections.
+Gas shielding may be insufficient.
 Increase gas flow; reduce tungsten stick out beyond gas cup.
-OF ACTION Weak high frequency - machine has normal welding output.
+Weak high frequency - machine has normal welding output.
 Check for poor connections in the welding circuit.
 Gas shielding may be insufficient.
 Increase gas flow; reduce tungsten stick out beyond gas cup.
 Check for work and electrode cables in poor condition allowing high frequency to "Leak Off".
 Keep cables as short as possible.
 Check Spark Gap operation and setting (0.5mm).
 If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Authorized Field Service Facility.
 High frequency "spark" is present at tungsten electrode, but operator is unable to establish a welding arc.
 Machine has normal open circuit voltage (refer to Technical Specifications in the Installation Chapter).
 The tungsten electrode may be contaminated.
 Replace or sharpen.
 The current control may be set too low.
 The tungsten electrode may be too large for the process.
 If a helium blend is used as a shielding gas, then reduce the percentage of helium.

 Note:Both the Hand and Adjustable foot control work in a similar manner.
-For simplicity, the following explanation will refer only to "Ampcontrol", meaning both Foot and Hand models contact your Local Authorized Field Service Facility for technical troubleshooting assistance before you proceed.
+For simplicity, the following explanation will refer only to "Ampcontrol", meaning both Foot and Hand models If for any reason you do not understand the test procedures or are unable to perform the tests/repairs safely, contact your Local Authorized Field Service Facility for technical troubleshooting assistance before you proceed.